piclas-framework/piclas/doc/userguide/030_features_models.md

 ### Cross-section based collision probability \label{sec:xsec_collision}

 For modelling of particle collisions with the Particle-in-Cell method, often the Monte Carlo Collision (MCC) algorithm is utilized.
+Here, experimentally measured or ab-initio calculated cross-sections are typically utilized to determine the collision probability, based on the cross-section [m$^2$], the timestep [s], the particle velocity [m/s] and the target gas number density [m$^{-3}$]

+$$ P = 1 - e^{-\sigma v \Delta t n_{\mathrm{gas}}}.$$

-Here, experimentally measured or ab-initio calculated cross-sections are typically utilized to determine the collision probability.
-In PICLas, the null collision method after [@Birdsall1991],[@Vahedi1995] is implemented, where the number of collision pairs is determined based a maximum collision frequency.
+In PICLas, the null collision method after [@Birdsall1991],[@Vahedi1995] is available, where the number of collision pairs is determined based a maximum collision frequency.
 Thus, the computational effort is reduced as not every particle has to be checked for a collision, such as in the previously described DSMC-based background gas.
 To activate the MCC procedure, the collision cross-sections have to be supplied via read-in from a database

     Particles-CollXSec-Database = MCC_Database.h5
     Particles-CollXSec-NullCollision = TRUE